CiscoLearning/ciscolive-teccrt-3778/casestudy-telemetry-01/README.md

-# Troubleshoot YANG XPath for Telemetry Subscription
+# Fix A Model-Driven Telemetry Subscription

 This case study deals with using YANG-based model-driven telemetry.
 In the setup for this task, a subscription has been created to monitor memory allocation utilization of a known-problematic process, but the subscription is being reported as "Invalid".
 One must use tools such as `pyang` or YANG Suite to determine the correct XPath and fix the telemetry subscription.